Nagraggini/my-awesome-book/Java_basic_knowledge.md

 Töröld ki ezt a sort:

-// TODO Auto-generated method stub
+// TO DO Auto-generated method stub

 OK → Apply and Close